Importance of forests

-Forests and biodiversity are key to all life forms.
-The richer the diversity of life, the greater the opportunity for medical discoveries, economic development and adaptive responses to such new challenges as climate change.
+Forests and biodiversity are vital to all life forms.
+The richer the diversity of life, the greater the opportunity for medical discoveries, economic development, and adaptive responses to such new challenges as climate change.

 Below are some more importance of forests:

 Forests serve as a watershed.
 (A watershed: The area of land that contributes water to a stream or river.
 Watersheds come in all sizes—some are millions of square miles, while others are just a few acres.)
-This is because almost all water ultimately comes from rivers and lakes and from forest-derived water tables.
-Some rivers running through forests are also kept cool and from drying out.
-"The Amazon is by far the largest watershed and largest river system in the world occupying over 6 million square kilometers.
-Over two-thirds of all the freshwater found on Earth is in the Amazon Basin's rivers, streams, and tributaries." - RainTree
+That is because almost all water ultimately comes from rivers and lakes and forest-derived water tables.
+Some rivers running through forests are kept cool and from drying out.
+“The Amazon is by far the largest watershed and largest river system in the world occupying over 6 million square kilometers.
+Over two-thirds of all the fresh water found on Earth is in the Amazon Basin’s rivers, streams, and tributaries.” – RainTree

 Habitat and Ecosystems

 Forests serve as a home (habitat) to millions of animals.
 Think of the many types of reptiles (snakes and lizards), wild animals, butterflies and insects, birds and tree-top animals, as well as all those that live in the forest streams and rivers.

 Animals form part of the food chain in the forests.
 All these different animals and plants are called biodiversity, and the interaction with one another and with their physical environment is what we call an Ecosystem.
 Healthy ecosystems can better withstand and recover from a variety of disasters, such as floods and wildfires.

 Forests are of immense economic importance to us.
 For example, plantation forests provide humans with timber and wood, which is exported and used in all parts of the world.
 They also provide tourism income to inhabitants (people living in or close to forests) when people visit to see the best of nature.